alvaroariasrivero/API_REST_jwt_nodemailer/README.md

 ![img](/assets/signup.gif)

-This will create a document in your DB with tha user data.
+This will create a document in your DB with the user data.
 Logged value will be false by default.

 ![img](/assets/signdoc.png)